 • Types of Tests: Include DNA methylation, telomere length, glycan analysis, proteomics, metabolomics, microbiome analysis, senescent cell burden, oxidative stress, inflammatory biomarkers, and immune age.

-• Sample Collection: Uses blood, saliva, urine, tissue, hair, and buccal cells, impacting convenience and accuracy.
+• Sample Collection uses blood, saliva, urine, tissue, hair, and buccal cells, which impacts convenience and accuracy.

 • Accuracy: Influenced by laboratory standards, sample quality, and technological advancements.